Serving clients in Fayetteville and all of NW Arkansas

 As the term implies, this hearing takes place before an ALJ, or Administrative Law Judge.
 (Your attorney will request this hearing for you by filing a formal request.)
 The medical details and documents supporting your application will be reexamined by the judge, who will then make a determination.
 For this reason, it is of the utmost importance that you are supported by a skilled and experienced attorney who can advocate on your behalf.

-To schedule your private legal consultation with an Arkansas disability lawyer, call Ken Kieklak, Attorney at Law at (479) 439-1843, or contact us online today.
+To schedule your private legal consultation with an Arkansas disability lawyer, call the Law Practice of Ken Kieklak at (479) 439-1843, or contact us online today.